 The Sargent Center prepares delicious vegetarian and non-vegetarian entrées for each meal.
 Desserts are fabulous.
 Meals from Saturday breakfast through Monday lunch are included in the price of the Gathering.
 Friday night’s dinner is an additional charge.

 Fees range from $135-$310, depending on the accommodations you choose and how many days you attend.
-We encourage all women to lead a workshop and receive a $20 discount.
+We encourage all women to lead a workshop and receive a $30 discount.
 Please help to create an exciting program at our national Gathering by sharing your skills.
 Please register by May 9, 2016.
 After May 9, $20 will be added to all registrations.